 The mobile-friendliness of your website can be instantly checked using the Google Mobile-Friendly Test available in the Google Webmaster Tools account.
 Talk to your web developer or site manager to check this today!

-Get in touch with us if you want to know more about how your website can become compliant with these new guidelines.
+Contact us if you want to know more about how your website can become compliant with these new guidelines.